gipplab/vmext/README.md

 ## Setup

 You may install VMEXT using **npm** like so: `npm i && npm start`.

-Alternatively, you may use **YARN** which speeds up the installation and deployment processes, saves disk space by removing duplicate packages, and locks all package dependencies - not only the top level dependencies like npm does.
-For further information, see [YARN](https://www.npmjs.com/package/yarn)

-To install **Yarn**, follow the [Installation Guide](https://yarnpkg.com/en/docs/install#mac-tab) for your platform.

-To install all dependencies, navigate to the project root and run: `yarn`

-After that, you can run the server using `yarn start`

 To use use a local mathoid installation install mathoid locally from npm and change the mathoidUrl in the [config](config.yaml).